 Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-An experience report on the Systems was most recently issued as of July 1, 2015.
+An experience report on the Systems was most recently issued as of June 30, 2015.

-The June 30, 2017, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2016.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2017, using generally accepted actuarial principles.
-The Retirement System Funding and Administration Act of 2017 was signed into law April 25, 2017, and included a provision to reduce the assumed rate of return from 7.50% to 7.25% effective July 1, 2017.
-As a result of this legislation, GRS made an adjustment to the calculation of the roll-forward total pension liability for this assumption change as of the measurement date of June 30, 2017.
+The June 30, 2018, total pension liability ("TPL"), net pension liability ("NPL"), and sensitivity information shown in this report were determined by Gabriel, Roeder, Smith and Company ("GRS") and are based on an actuarial valuation performed as of July 1, 2017.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2018, using generally accepted actuarial principles.

-The following table provides a summary of the actuarial assumptions and methods used to calculate TPL as of June 30, 2017.
+The following table provides a summary of the actuarial assumptions and methods used to calculate TPL as of June 30, 2018.

-SCRS PORS

-Actuarial cost method Entry Age Entry Age

-Actuarial assumptions:

-Investment rate of return 7.25% 7.25%

-Projected salary increases 3.5% to 12.5% 4.0% to 10.0%

-Includes inflation at 2.25% 2.25%

-Benefit adjustments lesser of 1% or \$500 lesser of 1% or \$500
+SCRS PORS Actuarial cost method Actuarial assumptions: Entry Age Entry Age Investment rate of return 7.25% 7.25% Projected salary increases 3.0% to 12.5% 3.5% to 9.5% Includes inflation at 2.25% 2.25% Benefit adjustments lesser of 1% or \$500 lesser of 1% or \$500

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table (2016 PRSC), was developed using the Systems' mortality experience.
+The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table ("2016 PRSC"), was developed using the Systems' mortality experience.
 These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016.
-Assumptions used in the July 1, 2017, valuations for SCRS and PORS are as follows:
+Assumptions used in the determination of the June 30, 2018, TPL are as follows: